EwilsonS/Evan_Wilson_JavaS1/README.md

 _Servlet Containers_
   - Java containers that run jaba-based web apps
-  - Apps **implements** the Java Servlet Specification
+  - Apps **implement** the Java Servlet Specification
-    - defines howit shoulf act and what features it should have
+    - defines how it should act and what features it should have
   - Routes HTTP req to Java components to `servlets`

 _Tomcat_ - refernce implemetaion of the servlet container